stephanchenette/security-forecasting-research/README.md

 Graduate Research and Thesis around Security Forecasting

 Summary:
-Research Project for UCSD Masters Thesis that will survey friends within the technology and security community and ask them to forecast certain security related events.
-The goal of this research is to understand the variance of forecasting across security individuals.
+Hi Everyone!
+I'm working on completing my masters and to do that I'm soliciting my security friends ot help.
+My thesis is around analyzing data on the variance of how we all forecast security events and the confidence we have in our forecast.
+I'll be asking friends that work in both infosec and technology to participate.

+If you've never participated in forecasting before, this is a great video to watch: https://www.youtube.com/watch?v=0TNCYVrm8aM

+As far as the ask and the methodology.
-Each week I will release 1 new question to forecast to 100+ friends.
+Once a week I will release 1 new question to forecast to 100+ friends.

 ## Questions